marisbest2/snp_analysis/docs/Linux-Mac_setup.md

     ~$ cd ~/fastq_data_set-tb_complex

-To add in testing make a backup of the files
+To aid in testing make a backup of the files

     $ mkdir original test; cp *gz original; mv *gz test; cd test; ls

 Calling loopwrapper.py will batch FASTQs based on available computer resources.

-    ~$ loopwrapper.py
+    $ loopwrapper.py

-If an error occurs it have to do with running multiple samples and downloading dependencies.
-If so dependencies have been downloaded but the script needs to be restarted.
-Reset `test` directory and start again.
+If an error occurs it may have to do with running multiple samples and downloading dependencies.
+Reset `test` directory and restart.

     $ rm -r ../test/*; cp ../original/* ./; ls
     $ loopwrapper.py